LinuxForHealth/x12/repo-docs/DESIGN.md

 The LinuxForHealth x12 data models extend [pydantic](https://pydantic-docs.helpmanual.io/usage/models) 's BaseModel implementation.

-The LinuxForHealth x12 data model aligns with the ASC X12 specification and includes:
+The LinuxForHealth x12 data model version aligns with X12 versioning.
+The [5010](./src/x12/v5010) version is current, with [4010](./src/x12/v4010) provided for historical use.
+Each version utilizes an identical module structure.
+Using the v5010 version as an example, models used include:

-* [Base models](./x12/models.py) in `x12.models` to support X12 segments and groupings (loops and transactions).
+* [Base models](./src/x12/v5010/models.py) define the transaction set and its loop structures.
-* [Segment models](./x12/segments.py) include all X12 segments used by ASC X12 Health Care transactions.
+* [Segment models](./x12/v5010/segments.py) the base segments used within the transaction loops.

-The segment models define the fields used within a segment, but not the allowable values for a field, or if a field is optional.
-These specifications are enforced at the "loop level" within a transaction.
-The LinuxForHealth x12 transaction models reside within the `x12.transactions` package.
-Transaction implementations follow a standard naming convention of `x12_[transaction code]_[implementation_version]`.

 The contents of a transaction package include: